-I’m a fifth-year PhD candidate in the PLSE and UNSAT groups at the University of Washington, advised by Emina Torlak, Dan Grossman, and Luis Ceze.
+I’m a fifth (and final) year PhD candidate in the PLSE and UNSAT groups at the University of Washington, advised by Emina Torlak, Dan Grossman, and Luis Ceze.
 I work on programming languages and formal methods, with an emphasis on building scalable automated reasoning tools for program verification and synthesis.

 I have a masters from UW and a bachelors from the Australian National University.
 I’ve also spent time at Microsoft Research and Amazon Web Services.
 I’m grateful to be supported by a Facebook PhD Fellowship.